matteodem/graphqlizer/README.md

 })
 ```

-To actually have access to your alien data in your graphql api you
+To actually have access to your alien data you
 have to use the `generateTypeDefsAndResolvers`
-function to generate the final typeDefs and resolvers to create the final GraphQL schema.
+function to generate the final typeDefs and resolvers to create the GraphQL schema.

 ```js
 import {